touying-typ/touying/README.md

 # [Touying](https://github.com/touying-typ/touying) ![logo](https://github.com/touying-typ/touying/assets/34951714/2aa394d3-2319-4572-aef7-ed3c14b09846)

-[Touying](https://github.com/touying-typ/touying) (投影 in chinese, /tóuyǐng/, meaning projection) is a powerful and efficient package for creating presentation slides in Typst.
+[Touying](https://github.com/touying-typ/touying) (投影 in chinese, /tóuyǐng/, meaning projection) is a user-friendly, powerful and efficient package for creating presentation slides in Typst.
 Partial code is inherited from [Polylux](https://github.com/andreasKroepelin/polylux).
 Therefore, many concepts and APIs remain consistent with Polylux.

-Touying provides automatically injected global configurations.
+Touying provides automatically injected global configurations, which is convenient for configuring themes.
 Besides, Touying does not rely on `counter` and `locate` to implement `#pause`, resulting in better performance.

 If you like it, consider [giving a star on GitHub](https://github.com/touying-typ/touying).
 Touying is a community-driven project, feel free to suggest any ideas and contribute.